ChuqiCloud/QimenIDC/README.en.md

 4. Ensure that you have JDK 17 installed and configured as the runtime environment for the project.

-5. Build the QimenIDS project using Gradle:
+5. Build the QimenIDC project using Gradle:

    ```shell
    ./gradlew build
    ```

-6. Start QimenIDS:
+6. Start QimenIDC:

    ```shell
    ./gradlew bootRun